 Footnote:TIVA: Total intravenous anaesthesia; PIVA: Partial intravenous anaesthesia.
 Selection of anaesthetic approach was based on surgical duration, anticipated tissue manipulation, and availability of inhalational anaesthesia facilities.

-Pre-anaesthetic fasting was effective in preventing ruminal tympany and regurgitation, consistent with earlier recommendations in goats (Taylor, 1991; Galatos, 2011; Malik, 2014; Rodrigo-Mocholi et al., 2020).
-Copious salivation observed during anaesthesia further supports the importance of appropriate positioning and airway protection in goats, as previously described by Taylor (1991).
+Pre-anaesthetic fasting protocols observed were effective in preventing ruminal tympany and regurgitation, and consistent with earlier recommendations in goats (Taylor, 1991; Galatos, 2011; Malik, 2014; Rodrigo-Mocholi et al., 2020).
+Copious salivation was observed during anaesthesia and merits appropriate positioning and airway protection in goats, as described by Taylor (1991).

-Premedication with xylazine-butorphanol or dexmedetomidine-butorphanol produced smooth and reliable sedation, facilitating induction and surgical preparation.
+Premedication with xylazine-butorphanol or dexmedetomidine-butorphanol produced consistent and reliable sedation, facilitating induction and surgical site preparation.
 The sedative and analgesic synergy of α2-agonists with opioids observed in this study aligns with earlier reports in goats and other species (Levine et al., 1992; Khattri et al., 2013; Kumar et al., 2018).
-The quality of induction achieved with tiletamine–zolazepam following both premedication regimens was consistently satisfactory, confirming the additive effects of α2-agonists on dissociative anaesthesia reported previously (Lin et al., 1993; Abalos et al., 2016; Kucharski et al., 2022).
-The overall quality of induction and stability of the surgical plane observed under both TIVA and PIVA are summarised in Table 2.
+The quality of induction achieved with tiletamine–zolazepam following both premedication regimens was consistently satisfactory, confirming the additive effects of α2-agonists on dissociative anaesthetic techniques reported previously (Lin et al., 1993; Abalos et al., 2016; Kucharski et al., 2022).

-Endotracheal intubation using a hand-guided blind technique was accomplished smoothly in all intubated animals, supporting earlier observations on the feasibility of this method in goats (Gray and McDonnell, 1986; Vishnugurubaran et al., 2016).
-The use of cuffed endotracheal tubes effectively prevented aspiration, as also noted by Dzikiti et al. (2011), and contributed to improved airway security during PIVA.
+Endotracheal intubation using a hand-guided blind technique was accomplished smoothly in all animals, supporting earlier observations on the feasibility of this method in goats (Gray and McDonnell, 1986; Vishnugurubaran et al., 2016).
+The use of cuffed endotracheal tubes effectively prevented aspiration as supported by the studies by Dzikiti et al. (2011), and contributed to improved airway protection during PIVA.

-The clinical assessment of muscle relaxation and surgical conditions under the two anaesthetic approaches is outlined in Table 2.
+The clinical assessment of muscle relaxation and surgical conditions under the two anaesthetic protocols studied is outlined in Table 2.
 Maintenance of anaesthesia using tiletamine-zolazepam CRI in TIVA groups provided a stable surgical plane with adequate muscle relaxation and analgesia, consistent with reports in goats and other species (Lopez et al., 2004; Ibrahim, 2017).
 Occasional need for supplemental bolus dosing in a small number of animals was similar to earlier findings in goats (Carroll et al., 1997).
 In PIVA groups, isoflurane maintenance allowed flexible depth control and facilitated rapid recovery, attributable to its low blood-gas solubility and minimal metabolism (Onmaz et al., 2009; Lin et al., 2012).
 No clinically relevant physiological instability was observed during anaesthetic maintenance or recovery.
-Transient reductions in respiratory rate and mild hypercapnia observed after induction were consistent with the known respiratory depressant effects of α2-agonists and dissociative anaesthetics (Benato et al., 2013; Singh et al., 2013).
-Importantly, PvCO₂ values did not exceed critical thresholds, and mechanical ventilation was not required, a finding similar to that of Velazquez-Delgado et al. (2021).
+Transient reductions in respiratory rate and mild hypercapnia observed after induction attributable to the known respiratory depressant effects of α2-agonists and dissociative anaesthetics (Benato et al., 2013; Singh et al., 2013).
+Importantly, PvCO₂ values did not exceed critical thresholds, and mechanical ventilation was not required for any of the study animals, a finding similar to that of Velazquez-Delgado et al. (2021).

 Table 2.
 Clinical assessment of anaesthetic and surgical conditions in goats under TIVA and PIVA